AnthonyFuller/mnscript-docs/fundamentals/syntax.md

 | `string`      	| Holds text, or a "string" of characters.    	| An empty block of text (aka `""`) 	|
 | `bool`        	| Holds either the value of `true` or `false` 	| `false`                           	|

+### Any Type
+The `any` type is exactly what it says on the tin, it accepts any type.
+You cannot use this in user scripts, and it will only be seen used in built-in libraries.

+It's a "[bodge](https://en.wiktionary.org/wiki/bodge)" due to MNScript not having generics.
+It's most notably found in [`Util.ToString`](/libraries/Util/ToString) and the [`Array`](/libraries/Array) library.

 All other types are **classes** either exposed through built-in libraries or user-generated files (more on this later).

 ## Arrays